mprat/practicepython/_posts/2017-02-28-35-birthday-months.md

 There are 3 ham sandwiches
 {% endhighlight %}

 Hope this is useful!

-Happy coding!
+{% include submit.md %}